domRiddle/ASF/Statistics.md

 * Value specifying if you've enabled ```MatchEverything``` in your ```TradingPreferences```
 * Number of Steam trading cards in your inventory

-ASF will **not** gather any other non-listed-above data without prior important notice in the changelog.
+ASF will **not** gather any other non-listed-above data without prior important notice in the changelog, and a very good practical reason in the first place.

 ---